 Dacorum Community Dance is a not for profit unincorporated constituted group.
 Our mission is to dance with people across Dacorum, improving life, health and mental wellbeing, combat loneliness and inspire learning.
 Our work helps people of all ages across the community, and in a wide range of settings, access affordable and inclusive dance sessions.
 We have a passion for creative activity that is proven to help build confidence and provide a sense of belonging, enabling people to fulfil their potential by encouraging positive change.

 Let's Dance is one of our popular projects that engages older people in dance, maintaining and improving their health and well-being and reducing loneliness and isolation.

-Let’s Dance offers opportunities to participate in various community events across the borough including performing in Sheltered Housing for their residents, visiting the Heather Club and CAD’s Learners Event.
+Let’s Dance offers opportunities to participate in various community events across the borough including performing in Supported Housing for their residents, visiting the Heather Club and CAD’s Learners Event.
 There are also opportunities to perform and be involved in county festivals and dance networks.
 These events not only have a positive impact on the participants but also inspire the audiences.

 Let's Dance also runs in sheltered housing schemes and at Centre in the Park working with groups of residents to run safe, accessible and fun seated dance sessions.